cjug/cjug-meeting-intro/sections/cjug.md

  * Continue to grow trust, empathy, and friendship

 --section--
 ## How about volunteering?
  * Expand your network
  * Become a leader in this community (Organizer, Speaker, Influencer)
  * Growth Professionally
  * Looks great on the Resume (also be a hit at parties... maybe)

 --section--
 ## Lightning Talks!
 * 5-10 talk on anything related to the JVM
 * We are a very friendly audience that wants you to succeed
 * This is a great way to break into public speaking
-* December 13, plenty of time to prepare!
+* December 11, plenty of time to prepare!
 * Email <u>present@cjug.org</u> with your name and topic to enroll

---section--
-## Matt Raible Presents:
-## Microservices for the Masses with Spring Boot and JHipster
-* Thursday, November 15, @ TBD
-* Developer advocate at Okta
-* Author of the JHipster Mini-Book
-* International conference speaker

 --section--